 Steven Cecere '20

 Steven serves as a staff member for the St. John’s Law Review and is an Executive Officer of the Real Property Society.
+He is the recipient of the 2020 Real Property Law Section Melvun Mitzner Scholarship.
 In the summer of 2019, he worked as a summer associate for Cullen & Dykman, where he worked on a vast array of litigation and transactional matters.
 As a 2L, he worked as an extern with the Hon.
 Alfred Cerullo at the Grand Central Partnership and the New York City Planning Commission, and wrote his Law Review Note on the Visual Artists Rights Act, which protects certain recognized public works of art created on another's property.
 Steven has also enjoyed working as a teaching assistant for various 1L classes and has been an active member of the Student Bar Association and Office of Admissions.
 He can often be found conducting campus tours for prospective students or volunteering at recruitment events.
 In 2015, after he received his B.S. in finance from University of Delaware, Steven worked in out-of-home advertising before working as a legal assistant with Ahmuty, Demers & McManus.
 As a legal assistant, he worked in all aspects of civil litigation, with an emphasis on personal injury defense.
 During his 1L summer, while he continued to work with Ahmuty as a law clerk, Steven worked as an Intern with Fishman, Decea & Feldman, where he assisted attorneys in connection with retail leasing and other commercial real estate transactions.
 By becoming a Real Estate Fellow, Steven is excited to help further the Institute's goals through events such as the Hudson Yards Site Visited hosted by sponsored by the Related Companies and the One Vanderbilt Site Visit hosted by S.L.
 Green and Grand Central Partnerships.
 In addition, he looks forward to coordinating events that bring together both alumni and students with a passion for real estate and help grow the Law School's presence in the industry.

 Kayla Rae DiMatos '20